Particular/docs.particular.net/nservicebus/pipeline/manipulate-with-behaviors_registernew_core_[5.0,6.0).partial.md

-To add a custom behavior to the pipeline define a step for it:
+To add a custom behavior to the pipeline, define a step for it:

 snippet: NewPipelineStep